khakhalin/notes/00_queue_to_do.md

 * Photon - some type of a vectorizer?
 * Hadoop - only some very basics
 * [[sqlalchemy]]
+* k-d tree - seems to be a computationally-efficient high-dim KNN-like algo
 * Trino, Starburst
 * Apache ServiceMix - apparently an OS data exchange smth?
 * Open ESB - an alternative for SAP?
 (ESB = Entreprise Service Bus)